 What is Universal Credit?

-Universal Credit is a single monthly payment for people in or out of work, which merges together some of the benefits and tax credits that you might be getting now.
+Universal Credit is a single monthly payment of benefit for people in or out of work, replacing six benefits.

 - Income-based Jobseeker’s Allowance

 - Child Tax Credit

 - Housing Benefit

 And you have two children or less, you will be asked to make a claim for Universal Credit (this is one payment replacing all the benefits listed above).

 If you are already in receipt of the above individual benefits you don’t need to do anything unless you have a change in circumstance.

 - Found fit for work so Employment and support Allowance stops